 (2) In this Law a reference to prison or to imprisonment or to liability to imprisonment, includes in the case of a person who is under the age of 21, a reference to a young offender institution, or to a sentence of youth detention or liability to that sentence.

 JURISDICTION

 2 Jurisdiction of Magistrate's Court

-Notwithstanding anything in any enactment, the Magistrate, sitting as judge in the Magistrate's Court, shall have power and authority to hear and determine all cases for offences, other than those which are within the exclusive jurisdiction of Her Majesty.
+Notwithstanding anything in any enactment, the Magistrate, sitting as judge in the Magistrate's Court, shall have power and authority to hear and determine all cases for offences.

 3 Maximum penalties